Skip to main content

 Tried: Use a story of all 'A' characters (0x41 = 65) and adjust the count to hit 1337.

-1337 / 65 = 20.57, which is not a whole number, so you cannot reach exactly 1337 with only 'A' characters.
-You either overshoot or undershoot, and easy_checker's strict equality check rejects the score.
-Mixing two different byte values (or using the python3 one-liner that pads with a remainder byte) is necessary to hit 1337 exactly.
+1337 divided by 65 is not a whole number, so no run of 'A' characters lands on it exactly; you overshoot or undershoot and the strict equality check rejects the score.
+Mix two byte values, or pad with a remainder byte, to hit 1337 precisely.

 Learn more